Home buying? Here’s What to Expect

 The bank will then arrange an appointment with the seller to do a full valuation of the property.
 This ensures that your investment is sound and that your home choice is at market value.

 The transfer process

-On approval of the home loan, the bank instructs the bond attorney and transferring attorneys to start the administration process.
+Once the seller has signed the sale agreement you need to obtain a home loan.
+On approval of the home loan, the conveyancer (transferring attorney) to start the administration process.
 The transfer is processed as follows:

-- The bond attorney contacts the transferring attorney and advises the amount available for guarantees.
+- The bond attorney contacts the conveyancer and advises the amount available for guarantees.

 - They then request the draft transfer deed and guarantee requirements.
-The cancellation attorney is requested to cancel the seller’s home loan on receipt of a guarantee for the outstanding amount.
+The bond attorney is requested to cancel the seller’s home loan on receipt of a guarantee for the outstanding amount.

 - If the property price is above R1,000,000 you then pay the South African Revenue Services (SARS) transfer duty, a tax levied on property transfers.
 The conveyancer will request a transfer duty receipt on SARS e-filing and also make the payment of the transfer duty on your behalf.

 - The conveyancer then lodges all the required documents, together with the new bond and the old bond cancellation, with the Deeds Office.

 - After 8 to 10 working days for these to be examined and, provided there are no changes, the transaction is registered.
 You are then the rightful owner of the property!